vinefeeder/VineFeeder/README.md

                     }

 Note 'title' may be an episode number or descriptive text.
-It varies with provider The dict is added to the Vinefeeder storage list by
+It varies with provider The dict is added to the Vinefeeder storage list by:-

                     self.add_episode(brand_slug, episode)